Spacetastics/Serendipity-Booksellers-Software-Development/README.md

-The main function of the files should be converted to void add include sting to relevant files readme needs to be formatted
+The main function of the files should be converted to void add include sting to relevant files readme needs to be formatted change all possible input validation to Y/N format with char variable checker